AFRILANGTUTOR: Advancing Language Tutoring and Culture Education in Low-Resource Languages with Large Language Models: Experimental Set-up

 \subsection{Evaluation Metrics}

-\looseness-1 \textbf{Automated Evaluation Metrics.} We use general domain-agnostic reference overlap metrics such as BERTScore \cite{Zhang2020BERTScore}, ChrF++ \cite{popovic-2017-chrf}, and ROUGE-L \cite{lin-2004-rouge} as proxies to assess the coherence and human-likeness of AI tutor responses \cite{liu-etal-2023-g}. \looseness-1 \textbf{LLM-as-a-Judge.} In practice, language tutoring requires more than exact word matching, as commonly measured by overlap metrics such as ROUGE-L and ChrF++.
-A tutor may explain a concept using a valid alternative phrasing that does not match the reference answer and automated metrics (e.g., BERTScore F1, ChrF++, ROUGE-L), hence, unable to capture pedagogical quality or instructional usefulness.
+\looseness-1 \textbf{Automated Evaluation Metrics} We use general domain-agnostic reference overlap metrics such as ChrF++ \cite{popovic-2017-chrf}, BERTScore \cite{Zhang2020BERTScore}, and ROUGE-L \cite{lin-2004-rouge} as proxies to assess the coherence and human-likeness of AI tutor responses \cite{liu-etal-2023-g}. \looseness-1 \textbf{LLM-as-a-Judge} In practice, language tutoring requires more than exact word matching, as commonly measured by overlap metrics (e.g. BERTScore F1, ChrF++, and ROUGE-L).
+A tutor may explain a concept using a valid alternative phrasing that does not match the reference answer and automated metrics, hence, unable to capture pedagogical quality or instructional usefulness.
 As evaluation of generated text is increasingly shifting toward LLM-as-a-judge frameworks rather than solely relying on automatic metrics \cite{kochmar-etal-2025-findings}, we additionally report LLM-as-a-judge evaluation results.
-Note that we use \textbf{GPT-5.2} as the judge LLM to ensure there is no judge bias with the generation model and high-quality judgments.
+We select \textbf{GPT-5.2} for LLM-as-a-judge because of GPT family models perform better than other LLMs in the AfroBench leaderboard \cite{ojo-etal-2025-afrobench}.
 We adopt the three LLM-as-a-judge evaluation criteria from \citet{singh2026tinyaya} and introduce a new criterion, "Pedagogical Completeness," tailored to language tutoring evaluation.
 Additional details are provided in Appendix \ref{app:llm-judge-prompt}.
-We now provide the evaluation criteria for the LLM judge: \begin{itemize}[noitemsep] \item \textit{Tutoring Instruction Alignment}: Ensure that the model correctly identifies the user's specific learning intent and adheres to all task-related constraints like format, target language, and difficulty level. \item \textit{Pedagogical Completeness}: Evaluate if the response provides a comprehensive learning package, including clear explanations, contextual examples, and supportive scaffolding. \item \textit{Linguistic and Cultural Accuracy}: Validate whether the language is grammatically flawless and reflects cultural authenticity. \item \textit{Coherence and Naturalness}: Assess the logical flow and the professional tutoring persona, ensuring the text is organized, encouraging the learner, and easy to follow. \end{itemize}
+We now provide the evaluation criteria for the LLM judge: \begin{itemize}[noitemsep] \item \textit{Tutoring Instruction Alignment}: Ensure that the model correctly identifies the user's specific learning intent and adheres to all task-related constraints like format, target language, and difficulty level.
+It prevents the tutor from providing irrelevant information or ignoring the learner's requested activity type. \item \textit{Pedagogical Completeness}: Evaluate if the response provides a comprehensive learning package, including clear explanations, contextual examples, and supportive scaffolding.
+It distinguishes between a simple "correct answer" and a high-quality educational resource that guides a student toward mastery. \item \textit{Linguistic and Cultural Accuracy}: Validate whether the language is grammatically flawless and reflects cultural authenticity.
+It ensures learners are taught nuances, such as social honorifics and idiomatic expressions, that are essential for real-world communication. \item \textit{Coherence and Naturalness}: Assess the logical flow and the professional tutoring persona, ensuring the text is organized, encouraging the learner, and easy to follow. \end{itemize}